weller0246/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/upgrade_process_check.markdown

 ## UpgradeProcessCheck

-If there is a `if (hasColumn(...)) {...}` or `if (hasColumnType(...)) {...}` that only contains calls to the methods `alterColumnName`, `alterColumnType`, `alterTableAddColumn` and/or `alterTableDropColumn`, the if-statement must be removed, letting the `alter*` methods.
+If there is a `if (hasColumn(...)) {...}` or `if (hasColumnType(...)) {...}` (or negative conditionals) that only contains calls to the methods `alterColumnName`, `alterColumnType`, `alterTableAddColumn` and/or `alterTableDropColumn`, the if-statement must be removed, letting the `alter*` methods.